 What’s your most vivid travel moment?

 I was on a sunrise game drive in the vast plains of Ubuntu in the southern Serengeti where we had not seen another vehicle for two days.
-We came upon a huge pride of lions: 14 cubs, all of whom were under six months, and five lionesses.
+We came upon a huge pride of lion: 14 cubs, all of whom were under six months, and five lionesses.
 Against the vivid sunrise and in the complete wilderness, we watched the pride for over an hour.
 They played right around our vehicle, drank from the stream and some fed from their mothers.
 We were so close, it was the most surreal and unforgettable experience of my life.

 Your best piece of travel advice?